contentful/contentful.objc/README.md

 This is the easiest way to keep your copy of the Contentful Delivery API updated.

-For simple Swift support using iOS 8, you can simply enable framework support usage in CocoaPods.
+For Swift support using iOS 8, you can enable framework support usage in [CocoaPods][2]:

 ```ruby
 platform :ios, '8.0'